-The second reason that the PCP insists on the universality of PPW as a strategy, and why Gonzalo speaks of "a worldwide people's war" in his 1988 interview with El Diario,33 is due to confusion over the authorship of the document Long Live the Victory of People's War!
+The second reason that the PCP insists on the universality of PPW as a strategy, and why Gonzalo speaks of "a worldwide people's war" in his 1988 interview with El Diario, is due to confusion over the authorship of the document Long Live the Victory of People's War!
 This document was written in 1965 by Lin Biao, and in it he claims:

 Taking the entire globe, if North America and Western Europe can be called "the cities of the world", then Asia, Africa and Latin America constitute "the rural areas of the world".
 Since World War II, the proletarian revolutionary movement has for various reasons been temporarily held back in the North American and West European capitalist countries, while the people's revolutionary movement in Asia, Africa and Latin America has been growing vigorously.
-In a sense, the contemporary world revolution also presents a picture of the encirclement of cities by the rural areas.34
+In a sense, the contemporary world revolution also presents a picture of the encirclement of cities by the rural areas.

-In the PCP's 1988 Fundamental Document they mistakenly attribute the authorship of Long Live the Victory of People's War! to Mao.35 This confusion, in conjunction with their view of the absolute correctness of leadership, led them to conclude that PPW was a universal strategy for revolution, and could be carried out the whole world over, and coordinated into a "worldwide people's war."
-Instead of seeing the need to establish socialism in one country, continue class struggle through many cultural revolutions, and promote a revolutionary foreign policy, the PCP ultimately put forward a metaphysical line of "worldwide people's war" which has a distinct similarity to Trotsky's concept of Permanent Revolution.36 While PPW was a correct strategy for the situation in Peru, it and Workers' Parties in Socialist Countries (Nov.
-18, 1957), The Writings of Mao Zedong, p.
-792, cited in Single Spark Collective's "Mao's Evaluation of Stalin": http://www.massline.org/SingleSpark/Stalin/AtalinMaoEval.htm
+In the PCP's 1988 Fundamental Document they mistakenly attribute the authorship of Long Live the Victory of People's War! to Mao.36 This confusion, in conjunction with their view of the absolute correctness of leadership, led them to conclude that PPW was a universal strategy for revolution, and could be carried out the whole world over, and coordinated into a "worldwide people's war."
+Instead of seeing the need to establish socialism in one country, continue class struggle through many cultural revolutions, and promote a revolutionary foreign policy, the PCP ultimately put forward a metaphysical line of "worldwide people's war" which has a distinct similarity to Trotsky's concept of Permanent Revolution.
+While PPW was a correct strategy for the situation in Peru, it was incorrect to conclude that PPW is a universal strategy for revolution.
+It was also incorrect to conclude from this that a worldwide people's war was possible.